chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/marketplaces/_index.md

 description: This is meta description

 ---
-OrderMatch Universe™ is an enterprise class software platform that can quickly grow an electronic marketplace in the fine wine, fine spirits or specialized beverage industries and help manage the resulting supply chains.
-Anyone-to-anyone and one-to-many transactions support any-sized participant allowing universal access to the marketplace.
-Various industry segments including investment, production and sales, and specialized equipment can leverage the platform.
+OrderMatch Universe™ is an enterprise class software platform to launch, operate, and quickly grow an online marketplace.
+The platform facilitates handling large volumes of low-margin transactions in fast moving commodities markets where precision and accuracy are paramount.
+Back-end performance and operational features are designed to handle high-growth business environments.
+Anyone-to-anyone and one-to-many transactions support any-sized participant allows universal access to the marketplace.